MotoAcidic/OmniXEP/src/omnicore/doc/release-notes/omnicore-0.3.0-release-notes.md

 Downgrading to an Omni Core version prior 0.3.0 is generally not supported as older versions will not provide accurate information due to the changes in consensus rules.

-Compatibility with Bitcoin Core
+Compatibility with Xep Core
 -------------------------------

-Omni Core is based on Bitcoin Core 0.13.2 and can be used as replacement for Bitcoin Core.
-Switching between Omni Core and Bitcoin Core is fully supported at any time.
+Omni Core is based on Xep Core 0.13.2 and can be used as replacement for Xep Core.
+Switching between Omni Core and Xep Core is fully supported at any time.

-Downgrading to a Bitcoin Core version prior 0.12 may not be supported due to the obfuscation of the blockchain database.
+Downgrading to a Xep Core version prior 0.12 may not be supported due to the obfuscation of the blockchain database.

-Downgrading to a Bitcoin Core version prior 0.10 is not supported due to the new headers-first synchronization.
+Downgrading to a Xep Core version prior 0.10 is not supported due to the new headers-first synchronization.

 Consensus affecting changes
 ===========================